 Start Handling The Parrot

-A parrot will need to become comfortable with you touching and holding it.
+A parrot must become comfortable with you touching and holding it.

 Always stand above the parrot so that it knows you’re in control.
 Then, encourage it to move onto your finger by placing it against its lower breast.
-You can begin to add commands such as “step up.”
+You can begin to add commands like “step up.”

 When the parrot does what you want, reward it with a treat to reinforce the message.

-Once you become comfortable around each other, practice laddering with your hands, which involves moving your hand to a higher position while encouraging the parrot to step up onto it.
+Once you become comfortable around each other, practice laddering with your hands, which involves moving your hand to a higher position while encouraging the parrot to step up.

 Don’t Overfeed Treats

 If you feed a parrot treats too often, it won’t associate them with training.
-There’s too much potential for over-feeding, and the bird may reject its regular food.
+There’s too much potential for over-feeding, meaning it could reject its regular food.

 Discourage Biting